Learning to Adapt Control Barrier Functions Under Epistemic and Aleatoric Uncertainty: OA-CBF PROBLEM FORMULATION

-A widely recognized limitation of CBFs is the difficulty in finding the extended class $\calK_{\infty}$ function in \eqref{eq:cbf-condition}.
-This challenge becomes even more pronounced in the formulation of ICCBFs, because (a) multiple class $\calK_{\infty}$ functions $\bm{\alpha} =\{ \alpha_1,\ldots,\alpha_r \}$ must be tuned simultaneously in \eqref{eq:iccbf-condition}, and (b) they also determine the inner safe set $\calC^{*}(\bm{\alpha})$.
-In what follows, the extended class $\calK_{\infty}$ functions $\bm{\alpha}$ will be referred to as the \textbf{\emph{CBF parameter}}.
+We now formalize the CBF-parameter adaptation problem for input-constrained systems.
+In ICCBFs, the parameter $\bm{\alpha}=\{\alpha_1,\ldots,\alpha_r\}$ determines not only the decay rate in the safety constraint, but also the associated inner safe set $\calC^\star(\bm{\alpha})$.
+Therefore, adapting $\bm{\alpha}$ changes both the admissible-control set and the region that the controller can certify as safe.
+In what follows, the extended class-$\calK_\infty$ functions $\bm{\alpha}$ will be referred to collectively as the \textbf{\emph{CBF parameter}}.

-\begin{remark} Given a \textbf{\emph{candidate ICCBF}}\footnote{Similar to candidate CBFs in \autoref{def:candidate_cbf}, candidate ICCBFs are constructed following the ICCBF approach, but the ICCBF condition has not yet been verified with appropriate CBF parameters.} $\tilde{h}$ with a specified parameter~$\tilde{\bm\alpha}$, we define the set of control inputs satisfying the candidate ICCBF constraint as
+\begin{remark} Given a \textbf{\emph{candidate ICCBF}}\footnote{Similar to candidate CBFs in \autoref{def:candidate_cbf}, candidate ICCBFs are constructed following the ICCBF approach, but the ICCBF condition has not yet been verified with appropriate CBF parameters.} $\widetilde{h}$ with a specified parameter~$\widetilde{\bm\alpha}$, we define the set of control inputs satisfying the candidate ICCBF constraint as